 3 – Binion’s Deli

 Also located in Binion’s Gambling Hall is Binion’s Deli, the smaller sister restaurant of Binion’s Cafe.
 They even share some of the same items on the menu.
 With no table service, Binion’s Deli is the perfect spot for a quick and inexpensive meal.
-Order from the front and grab a seat at the counter or at one of the surrounding tables.
-If you sit at the counter, you will get a front row seat of the chefs at work as food sizzles on the grill.
-All food, made fresh to order, is simple.
+Order from the front and grab a seat at the counter or the surrounding tables.
+If you sit at the counter, you will get a front-row seat of the chefs at work as food sizzles on the grill.
+All food is simple but made fresh to order.
 Items include hot and cold sandwiches, burgers, salads, breakfast, and even frozen custard.

-One of the best deals on the menu is Binion’s Famous Burger ($5.99) served with a house-made potato salad.
-Topping this burger, made with fresh ground beef grilled to perfection, is lettuce, tomato, onion, and pickles on a soft, toasted bun.
-If you want cheese, it will be an extra $1.29.
-Bacon is an extra $2.
+One of the best deals on the menu is Binion’s Famous Burger, made with fresh ground beef grilled to perfection and served with a house-made potato salad.
+Topping this burger is lettuce, tomato, onion, and pickles on a soft, toasted bun.
+If you want bacon or cheese, it will be an extra.
 While far from the best burger I have ever had, the burger is fresh and tastes homemade.
-Also, be sure to check out their hand crafted root beer from nearby Chicago Brewing Company.
+They also have hand-crafted root beer from nearby Chicago Brewing Company.

 What to order: Binion’s Famous Burger